 In this article, we at Bigham & Associates, LLC, will discuss the best ways to contact tenants, including calls, texts, and emails.

 People now frequently and conveniently connect via text messages.
 It’s quick, easy, and accessible from any device.
-When a prompt response is required, texting is a particularly effective method for property managers to contact tenants.
+When a prompt response is required, or you are a long-distance landlord in another time zone, texting is a particularly effective method for property managers to contact tenants.

 Benefits of Texting

 - Immediate response: Text messages provide for immediate reaction, which cuts down on time needed to solve a problem or get crucial information.

 - Convenience: Even while they are not at home, tenants can reply to SMS messages.

 - Record-keeping: Text messages provide a written record that might help resolve arguments.

 - Cost-effective: Since texting doesn’t need specialized hardware or software, it is a cost-effective method of getting tenants’ attention.

 - Increased reach: Property owners can use text messages to reach tenants who might not routinely check their email or be unable to access the internet.

 - Maintenance requests: Texting makes it simple and quick to communicate requests for maintenance, which shortens response times and guarantees swift resolution.

 - Rent reminders: Texting tenants is an easy way to remind them to pay their rent.
 This ensures on-time payment and lowers the chance of missed payments.